-āsum's drapey bags are designed to age beautifully with natural materials that have an imperfect worn look.
+āsum's drapey bags are designed to with natural materials that have an imperfect worn look.
 The fabrics have a washed finish and the leather has a vintage appeal where scratches and marks are simply its character.

 Imperfection is beautiful.